Am1tp/hybrid-infrastructure-lab/README.md

 # hybrid-infrastructure-lab

 ## Overview

-A self-hosted enterprise-style hybrid lab designed to develop practical skills in networking, observability, Linux administration, virtualisation and cloud-integrated operations.
+A self-hosted enterprise-style hybrid infrastructure lab used to develop and demonstrate practical skills in networking, Linux administration, virtualisation, observability, automation and cloud-integrated operations.

-This project aims to develop practical hands-on experience in:
+The lab provides hands-on experience in:

 - Network planning, implementation and management
 - Routing, switching and VLAN segmentation